-The following tables provides the parliamentary appropriations authorized for the Government of Canada fiscal year of April 2021 to March 2022 and the remaining portion available for use from the start of the next quarter up the end of March 2022.
+The following tables provides the parliamentary appropriations authorized for the Government of Canada fiscal year of April 2021 to March 2022.
+As at March 31, 2022, all appropriations had been recognized as income and received.

-As at (in thousands) Jan 31, 2022 Parliamentary appropriations authorized - April 2021 to March 2022 \$ 4,094 Portion recognized as income and received in the previous fiscal year \$ 1,150 Portion recognized as income and received in the current fiscal year \$ 2,215 Total parliamentary appropriations recognized as income and received \$ 3,365 Parliamentary appropriations available - February 2022 to March 2022 \$ 729
+As at (in thousands) Marc March 31, 2022 Parliamentary appropriations authorized - April 2021 to March 2022 \$ 4,291 Portion recognized as income and received in the previous fiscal year \$ 1,150 Portion recognized as income and received in the current fiscal year \$ 3,141 Total parliamentary appropriations recognized as income and received \$ 4,291 Parliamentary appropriations available - March 31, 2022 \$ - lack of backups for important functions was identified as a high risk, mostly due to the upcoming retirements of incumbents of a few key positions.
+To mitigate that risk, the CDC has completed a comprehensive evaluation of its workforce needs for the next years.
+The resulting RH Plan includes an updated succession plan for key positions.
+Cybersecurity continues to be a concern but due to the support of central government agencies, it is deemed to be a moderate risk.
+It is monitored on a continuous basis by the IT Team.
+The CDC continued the implementation of the Policy on Government Security.